johanputzolu-cmd/Onerom/rust/studio/README.md

 A GUI front-end for interacting with One ROM and managing firmware images.

+It is **much** easier to let GitHub Actions build the installers for you, but if you want to build locally, follow these instructions.

 ## Dependencies

 Assuming building Windows target on a Debian-based Linux distribution.